Authored by the expert who managed and guided the team behind the Spain Property Pack

 What property types dominate in Andalusia right now?

-Apartments are by far the largest share of available properties in Andalusia, dominating the market in cities like Malaga, Seville, Granada, and Cadiz, as well as in coastal resort communities along the Costa del Sol.
+Apartments are the largest share of the residential property market in Andalusia, especially in Málaga, Seville, Granada, Cádiz and the main Costa del Sol towns.

 If you want to know more, you should read our dedicated analyses: